-As we said last year, to thrive, luxury brands will need to deliver a timely and timeless form of meaningful value and empower expressions of individual identities.
+Luxury brands must deliver a timely and timeless form of meaningful value and empower expressions of individual identities.

 The future of luxury: 3 macro shifts

-We’re starting our 2022 luxury trends report this year by looking at three underlying themes that are fundamentally reshaping the global dynamics and the business playbook for luxury brands.
-We call them macro shifts and they run across each of the seven trends we’ve identified for 2022.
+We’re starting our 2023 luxury trends report this year by looking at three underlying themes that are fundamentally reshaping the global dynamics and the business playbook for luxury brands.
+We call them macro shifts, and they run across each of the seven trends we’ve identified for 2023.

 Online will soon surpass all other luxury sales channels